Industrial Dermatitis Claims

 Dermatitis can be caused by coming into contact with skin sensitisers or skin irritants.
 Dermatitis is a common workplace problem which means inflammation of the skin.
 There are many symptoms of industrial dermatitis.
 Some of the main ones include itchy skin and red skin.
 When the condition worsens over a period of time, the skin can become cracked, flaky and blistered.
 This condition can be extremely painful and irritating.

 Contact dermatitis can be grouped into three main types.
 These include allergic contact dermatitis, irritant contact dermatitis and contact urticara.
-If you have developed dermatitis at your workplace, you may be entitled to make industrial dermatitis claims.
+If you have developed dermatitis at your workplace, you may be entitled to make an industrial dermatitis claim.

 In most cases, industrial dermatitis is contact based.
 This means that the skin has come into contact with an irritant directly.
 This type of dermatitis affects the hands mostly.
 People who are at a greater risk include those who have some type of eczema, hayfever or asthma.